-- Vomiting (sometimes)
+- Low-grade fever (sometimes)

-With significant dehydration, you might feel:
+With significant dehydration, you might notice:

-- Lightheaded or faint, especially on standing
+- Feeling lightheaded or faint, especially on standing

 Whether you become ill after eating contaminated food depends on the organism, the amount of exposure, your age and your health.
 High-risk groups include: